typedb/typedb-docs/11-query/04-delete-query.md

 ## Delete Role Players from Relations

-In Grakn, existing relations can be extended with new role players, or shrunk by removing role players.
+In TypeDB, existing relations can be extended with new role players, or shrunk by removing role players.
 If an employer merged with another, we may have to reassign all existing `employment` relations to the new company.

 To remove the old employer from the employment relation, we mirror the `delete` syntax with what the `insert` syntax